moshirfakhoury/edgetx-flightdashv2-widget/README.md

 - Optimized for small screens and fast readability

 Installation
-- Dowload the ZIP file
+- Download the ZIP file
-- Extract content from ZIP file
+- Extract the contents of the ZIP file
-- Copy only the last folder called 'flightDash3' with the main.lua and Readme.txt
+- Locate the last folder named flightDash3 (it contains main.lua and Readme.txt)
+- Copy this flightDash3 folder only
-- Paste the folder into your SDCard/WIDGETS folder
+- Paste the folder into your SDCard/WIDGETS directory

 Model unplugged